benoitc/gaffer/docs/api/gaffer/index.rst

     </tr>
     <td>
     <a href="post/jobs/session/job/numprocesses.html">POST /jobs/session/job/numprocesses</a></td>
-    <td>Increase or decreqse the number of processes set for this job configuration</td>
+    <td>Increase or decrease the number of processes set for this job configuration</td>
     </tr>
     <tr>
     <td>